GRANDE PRAIRIE NEWS - 2001

 Gateway Phase III, is well under-way with Winners and Michael's, a Mississauga, Ontario based clothing retailer recently opening its doors in a strip mall just west of 108street. (enlarge picture)

 Other changes in the last while include lots of development along the Highway Bypass.
-For many years the only business along that road was Midwest Home Furnishings long time business established in 1956.
+(116 Avenue/ Highway 43) For many years the only business along that road was Midwest Home Furnishings that was established in 1956.
 In the last year we saw, City Furniture build their own store along the Highway Bypass, also Kal-tire, Co-op Gas Bar, Micro-Computers Plus, Carpet Superstore, McGoverns RV, Sean Sargent Toyota, and most recently Tony Roma's Restaurant and the Best Western.

-More than 20,000 people attended the 16th annual Peace Country Classic Agri-Show at Evergreen Park in early March.
+March 2001: More than 20,000 people attended the 16th annual Peace Country Classic Agri-Show at Evergreen Park in early March.
 The event included many displays and farm machinery.

 A new subdivision is well under way just north of these businesses called the Royal Oaks north of the Highway ByPass.
 Construction is in full swing and will have the capacity of more than a hundred family dwellings.

 The Four-Mile Corner, where Highway 2 and Highway 43 intersect is under construction.
 A partial cloverleaf is being constructed to help speed up the traffic flow.